vikasgokavi/S3-Object-Storage-and-Governance/README.md

 10.Return to the other browser tab that displayed Access Denied for the new-report.png and refresh  the page.​ The new-report.png now displays properly because it is publicly accessible.​

-Close the web browser tab that displays your new-report.png image and return to the tab with the Amazon S3 Management Console.​
+Close the web browser tab that displays our new-report.png image and return to the tab with the Amazon S3 Management Console.​

-In this example, you granted read access to just one specific object.
-If you wish to grant access to the entire bucket, you need to use a bucket policy, which is covered later in this lab.​
+In this example, we granted read access to just one specific object.
+If we wish to grant access to the entire bucket, we need to use a bucket policy, which is covered later in this lab.​

 ​<img width="960" alt="Screenshot 2024-03-23 205744" src="https://github.com/vikasgokavi/S3-Object-Storage-and-Governance/assets/105034318/b5866fa7-20c1-4f1e-82f0-de2450371eb2">

-In the next task, you work with your EC2 instance to confirm connectivity to the S3 bucket.​
+In the next task, we work with your EC2 instance to confirm connectivity to the S3 bucket.​

-### Task 4: Test connectivity from the EC2 instance​
+### Task 4: Create a bucket policy​
-In this task, you connect to your Amazon Elastic Compute Cloud (Amazon EC2) instance to test connectivity and security to the S3 reportbucket.​
+In this task, you connect to our Amazon Elastic Compute Cloud (Amazon EC2) instance to test connectivity and security to the S3 reportbucket.​

-You should already be logged into the AWS Managment Console.
+We should already be logged into the AWS Managment Console.
 If not, follow the steps in the Start Lab section to log in to the AWS Management Console.​

 On the  menu, choose EC2.​